Sue: Snakedance… Sounds a bit rude to me.

 The Doctor, Nyssa and Chela arrive at some ruins in the wilderness.

-Sue: And now we are on film.
+Sue: And now we are on film all of a sudden.
 And it looks great.
 Why didn’t they do it all like this?
-It’s still in a studio but it’s much, much better.
+It’s still in a studio but it looks so much better.

 Sue: I take it all back: Nyssa is no longer the worst dressed person in this story. ****ing hell!

-Me: This is the clip they always bring out on chat shows to embarrass Martin Clunes.
-It’s a shame because he gives a fantastic performance in this.
+Me: This is the clip they always use on chat shows to embarrass Martin Clunes.
+It’s a shame, really, because he gives a fantastic performance in this.
 It’s nothing to be ashamed of.

 Sue: He looks like a massive twat!